tomwray13/nest-docker-postgres-prisma/README.md

 This repo is ORM agnostic, and will likely require further configs tweaks to work with your ORM of choice.

-If, however, you're using Prisma you can check out the [Prisma branch](https://github.com/tomwray13/nest-docker-postgres-prisma/tree/prisma-setup) of this repo.
+You can, however, check out the [Prisma branch](https://github.com/tomwray13/nest-docker-postgres-prisma/tree/prisma-setup) of this repo to see an example Prisma setup with this workflow.

 ## Local setup